 So – what is the hardest thing about ministry?

-The hardest part is when the people leave.
+The hardest part is when they leave.
 They eventually move on and we are left with an empty space.
 Yes.
-It can sometimes feel like we’ve been used or taken advantage of when we don’t hear from them.
-And maybe there have been times that we were.
+It can sometimes feel like we’ve been used or taken advantage.
+Like they just don’t need us anymore.
+And maybe there have been times that we were taken advantage of.
 But mostly I think that we are in people’s lives for a season.
 A season in our lives and a season in their lives.
 And as hard as it is, we need to remember that it is a privilege to be a part of their lives, if only for a short time, and we are better people because of all those that we have had the privilege of knowing.

 God has taken the things that should seem the hardest things, and He made it our way of living.
 The norm.
 It has been a divinely, glorious, amazing work of God.